casangi/casadocs/docs/tasks/task_tclean.rst

-   .. warning:: **WARNING** *:* Please note that tclean may be safely interrupted using a Ctrl-C at all times except when it is in the middle of writing the model data column during a major cycle.
+   .. warning:: Please note that tclean may be safely interrupted using a Ctrl-C at all times except when it is in the middle of writing the model data column during a major cycle.
 To avoid concerns about corrupting your MS by trying to interrupt tclean during a disk write, please run image-reconstruction and model-saving in two separate steps, with model writing turned off during the iterative image reconstruction step.
       For example: ::

           tclean(vis='xxx.ms', imagename='try',......., niter=20,savemodel='none')
           tclean(vis='xxx.ms', imagename='try',...., niter=0, savemodel='modelcolumn', calcpsf=False, calcres=False, restoration=False)

-      This sequence will show a message in the logger that says "Predict Model Column".
+      This sequence will show a message in the logger that says "Saving Model Column".
 Note that while this "predict-only" major cycle is ongoing, Ctrl-C should not be used.

    -  .. rubric:: PB-Correction: